moorepants/learn-multibody-dynamics/configuration.rst

    P4 = me.Point('P4')

-SymPy Mechanics will warn you if you try to establish a closed loop among a set of points and you should not do that.
+SymPy Mechanics will warn you if you try to establish a closed loop among a set of points and you should not do that because functions that use points have no way to know which vector path you desire to use.
 Instead you will establish positions among points on one open leg of the chain:

 .. jupyter-execute::